cxzzy/insertionSort/README.md

-# InsertionSort with single and multiple threads
+# Main with single and multiple threads